Youth rights: Issues

 Of primary importance to advocates of youth rights are historical perceptions of young people, considered to be oppressive and informed by paternalism, adultism and ageism in general, as well as fears of children and youth.
 Several of these perceptions include the assumption that young people are incapable of making crucial decisions and need protecting from their tendency to act impulsively or irrationally.

 Such perceptions can inform laws throughout society, including voting age, child labor laws, the right to work, curfews, drinking age, smoking age, gambling age, age of consent, driving age, voting age, emancipation, medical autonomy, closed adoption, corporal punishment, the age of majority, and military conscription.
 Restrictions on young people that aren't applied to adults may be called status offenses and viewed as a form of unjustified discrimination.

 There are specific sets of issues addressing the rights of youth in schools, including zero tolerance, "gulag schools", In loco parentis, and student rights in general.
 Homeschooling, unschooling, and alternative schools are popular youth rights issues.

 A long-standing effort within the youth rights movements has focused on civic engagement.
 Other issues include mandatory allowance and non-authoritarian parenting.
 There have been a number of historical campaigns to increase youth voting rights by lowering the voting age and the age of candidacy.
 There are also efforts to get young people elected to prominent positions in local communities, including as members of city councils and as mayors.
 For example, in the 2011 Raleigh mayoral election 17-year-old Seth Keel launched a campaign for Mayor despite the age requirement of 21.

 Strategies for gaining youth rights that are frequently utilized by their advocates include developing youth programs and organizations that promote youth activism, youth participation, youth empowerment, youth voice, youth/adult partnerships, intergenerational equity and civil disobedience between young people and adults.

 History

 First emerging as a distinct movement in the 1930s, youth rights have long been concerned with civil rights and intergenerational equity.
 Tracing its roots to youth activists during the Great Depression, youth rights has influenced the civil rights movement, opposition to the Vietnam War, and many other movements.
-Since the advent of the Internet, the youth rights movement has been gaining predominance again.
+Since the advent of the Internet, the youth rights movement has been recaptured public interest, especially with Gen Z.